vysoforlife/Energy_efficiency_and_sensitivity_benefits_in_a_motion_processing_adaptive_recurrent_neural_network/README.md

 **Core components:**

 - **Testing scripts** (in `Testing_Scripts` directory):
-  - `Polar_Plots.py` : Reproduces figures related to directional tuning and plaid responses
+  - `Polar_Plots.py` : Reproduces figures related to sine and plaid responses
   - `Efficiency_Bar_Graphs.py` : Recreates bar plots comparing energy use and accuracy
   - `Sensitivity_Analysis.py` : Tests sensitivity of networks to changes in motion
   - `RNN_Activity.py` : Evaluates the networks for motion aftereffect-like responses and plots RNN activity to those stimuli as well